 In my time working in social media and within the travel industry, one fact has been made abundantly clear.
 Beauty inspires discovery.
 Imagery has the power to create a longing within us to explore new places and experience new things.
 I see stunning imagery of South Carolina every day in my job, but I can personally attest that no matter how pretty a picture, it can't compare to an in-person experience.

-South Carolina has 47 state parks offering visitors unique opportunities to experience the various regions and terrain found in our beautiful state.
-At Hunting Island, the park hosts activities and programming that highlight the coast's distinctive landscapes and ecosystems.
+South Carolina has 47 state parks (and counting) offering visitors unique opportunities to experience the various regions and terrain found in our beautiful state.
+At Hunting Island, the park hosts activities and programming that highlights the coast's distinctive landscapes and ecosystems.
 So, for my first-ever South Carolina state park program, I went crabbing!

 I met Interpretive Ranger Megan Maule on the Hunting Island marsh boardwalk where she talked me through the process of catching some of South Carolina’s most prized crustaceans.
 Blue crabs are beautiful and—according to many seafood lovers—delicious.
 We weren’t catching to eat that day, but if we had been, it would have been a feast!

 I think I was spoiled on my first crabbing excursion as almost all of the drop nets we lowered were fruitful.
 Because blue crabs are voracious scavengers, some of the best bait you can use is simply a couple of smelly chicken necks.
 Ours must have been very appetizing that morning.
 It wasn’t long before we were pulling up some of those blue beauties.

 Ranger Megan showed me the safest way to handle them (seeing how nervous I was looking at their huge pinchers) and how to measure them to ensure they are large enough to keep based on guidelines set by the South Carolina Department of Natural Resources.
 It was such a simple activity, but I learned a lot in a short time.
 I found interacting with the crabs to be more fascinating than frightening, though they can be quite ferocious!